riigess/Notes/Apple/macOS.md

 ~/Library/Messages/chat.db
 ```

-## History
+## General Notes
-- Flipped to IPSWs for updates when the M-series Macs released in 2020
+- Made IPSWs available for the update to the M-series Macs in 2020
+- M-series Macs are built on the same platform that iOS/iPadOS devices are built on
+   - revision of ARM tracks between the two
+   - the M-series chips are specialty chips for video editing and compiling software with the M-series chips